-The \NET directory of the PowerStation's Network Utility Disk contains a configuration utility and all drivers necessary to configure the Ethernet interface on the PowerStation.
-A list of these files appears below:
+The \NET directory of the PowerStation's flash drive contains a configuration utility and all drivers necessary to configure the Ethernet interface.
+CTC also includes backup copies of these files on the PowerStation Shell Installation Disk.
+These files are described below:

-File Name Description RSET8019.EXE A configuration utility you can use to change the interrupt and address of the Ethernet interface.
+File Name Description AT5CFG.EXE A configuration utility you can use to change the in- terrupt and address of the Ethernet interface.
 NET.BAT A sample batch file you can use to run NetBIOS.

-File Name Description NET.CFG Stores the interrupts and memory for the network drivers.
+NET.CFG Stores the interrupts and memory for the network drivers.
 The default PowerStation configuration reserves the following interrupts and I/O addresses.
-You cannot use these for the Ethernet interface. • COM1: Int 4, I/O 3F8 • COM2: Int 3, I/O 2F8 • COM3: Int 11, I/O 3E8 • Touch Screen: Int 15, I/O 310 CTC recommends that you use the following interrupt and I/O address setting for the Ethernet interface: Int 10, I/O 280H.
-The Ethernet interface requires 20H bytes for the I/O address (280H to 2A0H).
-NETX.EXE The Novell Netware shell program that makes the final connection with the server.
-LSL.COM A Novell driver that enables the workstation to communicate with different protocols.
+You cannot use these for the Ethernet interface.
+COM1: Int 4, I/O 3F8 COM2: Int 3, I/O 2F8 Touch Screen: Int 15, I/O 310 CTC recommends that you use the following interrupt and I/O address setting for the Ethernet interface: Int 10, I/O 280H NETX.EXE The Novell Netware shell program that makes the fi- nal connection with the server.
+LSL.COM A Novell driver that enables the workstation to com- municate with different protocols.
 IPXODI.COM A Novell driver that supports the IPX protocol and other protocols over the same network.
 NE2000.COM A Novell driver that supports the NE2000 protocol.
-It allows the network card to communicate with the network.
+It allows the PowerStation to communicate over a local area network.
 NETBIOS.EXE Used by Interact to communicate over a network.

-^{} Denotes files that can be downloaded from Novell's FTP site: ftp:// 137.65.3.15/pub/updates/dsktop/nwl11/l11d03.exe
+Denotes files that can be downloaded from Novell's FTP site: ftp:// 137.65.3.15/pub/updates/dsktop/nwl11/l11d03.exe

 Interact will also communicate over any network or operating system that supports NetBIOS protocols.
-Examples include Lantastic, TCP-IP, Microsoft, and IBM.
+Examples include Lantastic, Microsoft, and IBM.
+If you need assistance with NetBIOS and networking, consult your network administrator or a certified network technician.